OneSignal/OneSignal-WordPress-Plugin/readme.txt

 1. Install OneSignal from the WordPress.org plugin directory or by uploading the OneSignal plugin folder to your wp-content/plugins directory.
 2. Active the OneSignal plugin from your WordPress settings dashboard.
-3. Follow the instructions on the new OneSignal Wordpress menu option to get started.
+3. Follow the instructions on the Setup page.

 == Changelog ==
 = 1.5.0 =